nikhilxsunder/nikhilxsunder/README.md

 ## About Me

 Hello!
-I'm Nikhil Sunder, a passionate software developer with a keen interest in financial technologies and cryptocurrency.
+I'm Nikhil Sunder, a novice python developer with a keen interest in financial technologies and cryptocurrency.
 I enjoy building robust and scalable applications that solve real-world problems.
-My expertise lies in Python, API development, and data analysis.
+My expertise lies in math, economics, and data analysis.

-## Professional Experience

-I have extensive experience working with various technologies and platforms, including:

-- **Python**: Proficient in developing applications, scripts, and automation tools.
-- **API Development**: Skilled in designing and implementing RESTful APIs.
-- **Data Analysis**: Experienced in analyzing and visualizing data using libraries like Pandas and Matplotlib.
-- **Cryptocurrency**: Knowledgeable in blockchain technology and cryptocurrency trading.

 ## Projects